jeffreyliu8/FlexBoxRadioGroup/README.md

 Why FlexBoxRadioGroup
 ----------------
 Are you tired of having your RadioGroup as just a LinearLayout?
-FlexBoxRadioGroup can arrange your RadioButton to a new line when screen is not wide enough.
+Are you frustrated that you can't build your own custom RadioButton?
+Worry no more!

 Using FlexBoxRadioGroup
 ----------------